ansible/workshops/exercises/ansible_rhel_90/6-system-roles/README.md

 Linux System Roles create a consistent user interface to provide settings to a given subsystem that is abstract from any particular implementation.
 For example, assigning an IP Address to a network interface should be a generic concept separate from any particular implementations such as init networking scripts, NetworkManager, or systemd-networkd.

-This exericse will use two Linux System Roles, the `timesync` and `firewall` roles.
+This exercise will use two Linux System Roles, the `timesync` and `firewall` roles.

 ## Step 1 - Examine Ansible Project